Ditching ElasticUtils on Input for elasticsearch-dsl-py

 ElasticUtils MappingType to elasticsearch-dsl-py DocType

-In ElasticUtils, we had MappingType and Indexable and you could build classes that declaratively state the shape of the mapping for your doctype.
-These classes had some functions to make it easy to index, delete, search those mapping types.
-There was a fair amount of scaffolding required to use these, though.
-Plus the way they were structured didn't really save you much time to use them.
+In ElasticUtils, we had MappingType and Indexable, and you could build classes that declaratively state the shape of the mapping for your doctype.
+These classes had some functions to make it easy to index, delete, and search those mapping types.
+Unfortunately, there was a fair amount of scaffolding required to use these.
+Plus, the way they were structured didn't really save you much time to use them.

 ElasticUtils blog mapping type: